G. M. Anstey (Gary)

 Rev. Martin Anstey

-Rev. Martin Anstey (M. A. B. D.) is a member of the Tiverton, Devon Ansteys and author of ‘The Romance of Bible Chronology: An Exposition of the meaning and a Demonstration of the Truth of every Chronological statement contained in the Hebrew Text of the Old Testament’ published in 1913.
+Rev. Martin Anstey (M. A. B. D.), son of John Walters Anstey and brother of John Anstey of the Timaru, New Zealand Ansteys, is a member of the Tiverton, Devon Ansteys and author of ‘The Romance of Bible Chronology: An Exposition of the meaning and a Demonstration of the Truth of every Chronological statement contained in the Hebrew Text of the Old Testament’ published in 1913.
 Rev. Martin Anstey performed much research on his Anstey ancestry, connecting many Devon Anstey families.
 He began communication with Tom in April 1911 and they met up on 2 May 1911.
 Communication continued between them throughout Tom’s research where they exchanged much information and advancing many Anstey research threads.